sravani2604/blog/blog/content/blog/Installing and Creating a Static Website with Hugo.md

 The first thing we need to do is grab a theme from the Hugo site and put it in the themes directory.
 * Go to https://themes.gohugo.io/ and select a theme you would like.
 I am using [Future Imperfect](https://themes.gohugo.io/future-imperfect/) in this example.

-* On the page for the theme there will be a download button that will take you to the GutHub page for the theme.
+* On the page for the theme, there will be a download button that will take you to the GitHub page for the theme.

 * From there click on the 'Clone or Download' button and Download the ZIP.